khandelwala812/vitaliti/README.md

 # Vitaliti - Winner of the Ecolab Improving the World Award

 Authors: Jack Jiang, Andy Lam, and Avi Khandelwal
-A fresh food scanner created during BoilerMake XI @ Purdue.
+A fresh food scanner submitted to BoilerMake XI @ Purdue.

 [Click here to see the project!](https://devpost.com/software/vitaliti-8v0zpo)